BioJulia/PopGen.jl/docs/workingwithpopdata/advancedindexing.md

   Populations: 5
 ```

 Maybe we just wanted to know the names of the samples in population `5`.
 Although for something like this you can just as well index the `sampleinfo` dataframe.
+Note that we need to use `unique` here because the `genodata` table is in long-format, meaning there are as many occurances of each sample name as there are loci.
 ```julia
 julia> ncats[genodata(ncats).population .== "5", :name] |> unique
 15-element Vector{InlineStrings.String7}: